 Repetition of Courses

-All courses taken by graduate students, for which a grade of D, F, or U was received, may be repeated once for credit, with only the second grade to count in the grade point average.
+All courses taken by graduate students, for which a grade of D, F, or U was received, may be repeated once for credit, with only the highest grade to count in the grade point average.
 This option does not apply to a student who has been dismissed.
 Courses with grades of C or better may not be repeated without the written approval of the Dean of the School of Graduate Studies.
 It is up to the student to notify the School of Graduate Studies when a course has been retaken so that the grade point average can be recalculated.
 Courses taken as an undergraduate may not be taken again as a graduate student and used on a program of study.